Don Fraser Club Friends of Rowing

 The name of the Club honours Don Fraser, who was the inaugural coach and a noted State and Australian oarsman.
 Don, who died in February 2006 at the age of 91, is credited with inventing, building, shaping and honing rowing at Christ Church in the years 1957-1974.
 At his funeral, attended by many members of the Christ Church community, First Eight rowers formed an honour guard in recognition of his distinguished contribution to the School.

-Club members assist Justin at regattas and organise the annual camp, the Head of the River Dinner and other activities.
+Club members assist Warwick at regattas and organise the annual camp, the Head of the River Dinner and other activities.